Lower back view of the JBL Xtreme 2 speaker, showing the closed USB ports door.

 You press this button on each Bluetooth speaker you wish to add to the Connect+ group.

-JBL Xtreme 2 Buttons Combinations, Codes
+JBL Xtreme 2 Buttons: Combinations and, Codes

 All Lights On Test Mode

-Top view of the speaker, showing the -Power- and -Connect- buttons glowing.
+The -Power- and -Connect- buttons glowing.

 How to Turn All Lights On